 I live with my partner and pets in the historic town of Castlemaine, in the heart of the beautiful Goldfields region of Victoria, Australia.
 Originally from Western Australia, where I often return, I grew up in the Perth Hills where I attended Eastern Hills Senior High School and Curtin University in the 1980s.
 I moved to Melbourne to pursue writing opportunities in 1988 and have lived in Victoria since.

 To my unending delight, my novels have achieved international publishing success.
 Den of Wolves, set in Ancient Rome, was first published in Australia and New Zealand in 2008, before being translated into various international editions.
 Its sequel, Nest of Vipers, was released in Australia and New Zealand in 2010, with non-English language editions following in 2011.

 The Secret Heiress, a mystery set in late-19th Century Australia, was published in Australia and New Zealand in April 2016, with a second edition released in January 2017.
 A Russian edition was published in September of that year, followed by an audiobook through Bolinda in November.

-My newest novel, The Heart of the Ritz, will be appearing on shelves in September 2019.
-Set in Nazi-occupied Paris during World War II, when women and teenagers formed the backbone of the French Resistance, it will be released simultaneously in paperback, e-book and audiobook.
+My newest novel, The Heart of the Ritz, appeared on Australian and New Zealand shelves in late August 2019.
+Set in Nazi-occupied Paris during World War II, when women and teenagers formed the backbone of the French Resistance, it was also released as an audiobook through Bolinda.